kamibrumi/genopheno-internship/gnns/README.md

 5. Use MSE and MRE as the metric of accuracy
 6. Using SAGEConv but not compatible with dataset and will try linear layer

-Currently running into error because graph structure does not match the structure of graphs from datasets we have previously worked on.
+Currently running into error because graph structure (containing labels per node) does not match the graph structures from datasets we have previously worked on.

 ## Sentiment Tree Regression.ipynb
 Experimental notebook, can delete